RVN-Bench: A Benchmark for Reactive Visual Navigation

 \section{Conclusion and Future Work}

 We presented RVN-Bench, a collision-aware benchmark for reactive visual navigation in indoor environments.
 Unlike existing benchmarks that focus solely on goal reaching and ignore collisions, RVN-Bench explicitly evaluates both success and safety.
 It provides standardized environments for reinforcement learning and a pipeline for generating trajectory image datasets, including negative trajectories that are costly to collect in the real world.
-Our experimental results demonstrate that RVN-Bench poses a significantly greater challenge than existing visual navigation benchmarks.
-Real-world experiments showed that models trained with simulation-collected data generalized well to previously unseen environments.
-RVN-Bench now targets static environments and a single platform.
-Future work will add dynamic obstacles, broader robot support, and continuous actions.
+Our experimental results demonstrated that RVN-Bench poses a significantly greater challenge than existing visual navigation benchmarks.
+Preliminary real-world experiments showed promising sim-to-real transfer, though the evaluation was limited in scale.
+RVN-Bench is limited to static environments, discrete action spaces, and NavMesh-based kinematics, and our physical evaluation was conducted on a single hardware platform.
+Future work will expand this scope by incorporating dynamic obstacles, continuous control, and broader robot support.